Michael D. Reynolds

 Michael David Reynolds FRAS (March 30, 1954 – October 15, 2019) was an American author and educator who served as professor of astronomy at Florida State College at Jacksonville in Jacksonville, Florida.
 He served as the director of Chabot Space and Science Center in Alameda County, California.
 Reynolds was best known for his work in science education, both in lecture halls and less formal settings.
 He also participated in astronomy and space exploration outreach.

 Early life and education

 Reynolds grew up in Jacksonville, Florida, where he studied at Duncan U. Fletcher High School.
-While in elementary school, Reynolds saw the first American manned suborbital launch, Freedom 7, on television.
+While in elementary school, Reynolds saw the first American crewed suborbital launch, Freedom 7, on television.
 This reportedly partially inspired his love of space.

 He later studied at Thomas Edison State College in Trenton, New Jersey where, in 1980, he received a bachelor's degree in natural sciences.
 In 1982, he received a Master of Education in science from the University of North Florida.
 Reynolds submitted his thesis, Two–Dimensional versus Three–Dimensional Conceptualization in Astronomy, to the University of Florida in Gainesville, Florida and received a Doctorate of Philosophy in science education and astronomy in 1990.